-Zeta’s affiliate Premier Fiduciary and Trusts Limited is set up to provide trust and fiduciary services to both corporate and individual clients.
+Zeta’s Group Company Premier Fiduciary and Trusts Limited is set up to provide trust and fiduciary services to both corporate and individual clients.
 The fiduciary services offered involve the holding and administration of client assets, on the basis of instructions provided by the owner of the assets.

 - Holding of assets under title of mandate and/or deposit;